salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/glossary.md

 Routes that return multiple objects are collections.

 ## Relationship
-Between two objects a reference // TODO/FIXME
+Between two objects, a reference // TODO/FIXME